Green Flag Parks and Open Spaces

 The reserve acts as a gateway to the wider countryside of mid-Wirral, with popular footpaths leading through the site to the rural villages of Raby Mere, Thornton Hough and Brimstage.

-The Ranger's Office and Brotherton Nature Centre are situated around a pleasant courtyard at Woodlsee Cottages, with public toilets available when the Ranger is on site.
+The Ranger's Office and Brotherton Nature Centre are situated around a pleasant courtyard at Woodslee Cottages, with public toilets available when the Ranger is on site.

 There is a walled garden with a nursery for trees and wildflowers, an organic garden and composting demonstration area.
 There are also interpretive displays about the history and wildlife of the area.